Space Launch System core stage: Main structural elements

 The core stage Intertank is manufactured rather differently to the other elements.
 A "dry" structure, it is required not only to handle the loads of the core stage itself but also the thrust of the twin Solid Rocket Boosters of the SLS, transmitting these loads.
 Additionally, as a dry structure, it is not pressurized like the propellant tanks.
 Accordingly, it features external stiffener ribs and thicker structure, which prohibit the use of welding for assembly; therefore, the intertank is bolted together from eight panels using more than 7500 fasteners.
 By the time the intertank panels are bolted together, they are pre-painted with protective primer.

 A Forward Skirt adapts the core stage to the Launch Vehicle Stage Adapter on SLS Block 1 and the Exploration Upper Stage interstage on SLS Block 2.
 Considered the least complicated and complex of the "dry" structures, its assembly is more straightforward and takes less time than any of the other main elements of the core stage.
 The ring panels that make it up its structure, together with adapter ring flanges, are covered in anti-corrosion primer prior to structural assembly.

 The Engine Section is the most complex element of the core stage, as well as the Space Launch System as a whole.
-Procurement of its parts and assembly are the longest-lead items in the manufacture of a core stage, and beginning with CS-3, engine sections are integrated in the Space Station Processing Facility (SSPF) at Kennedy Space Center.
+Procurement of its parts and assembly are the longest-lead items in the manufacture of a core stage, and beginning with CS-2, engine sections are primarily assembled in the Space Station Processing Facility (SSPF) at Kennedy Space Center.
+Now, assembly has moved to high bay 2 of the Vehicle Assembly Building at KSC.
 Structural assembly of all engine sections takes place in the Michoud Assembly Facility.
 The structural elements consist of a welded barrel (composed of 8 panels), a mating ring, used to adapt the engine section to the LH_{2} tank, and a thrust structure, whose structure is bolted.
 These structures are then aligned in the FAJ, together with certain elements such as brackets for equipment, and bolted together with approximately 2000 fasteners.
 Once primary structural assembly of the engine section is complete, it then enters the "clean" phase of manufacture, during which it is kept in a controlled environment.
 For engine sections integrated at Michoud Assembly Facility, small enclosures with airlocks were set up surrounding the article, torn down and rebuilt as needed.
 In contrast, for assembly at the SSPF, the stage is kept in a controlled building with airlock.
 Here, installation of hardware takes place.
 Piping for hydraulic and pneumatic systems is joined, as well as ducting for the rocket's cryogenic propellants.
 Electrical wiring is added and installed to harnesses, and avionics hardware and instrumentation installed.
 After these line installations are complete, larger subassemblies such as the thrust vector control platforms and helium tanks are lifted into the engine section from above and installed.
 Additionally, a boattail, the base of the engine section, is installed.